The infamous Angels Landing hike in Utah is an epic and scary trail that draws many thousands of hikers every year to the Zion National Park.

 The true summit (and best views) are at the end of the mountain, so keep walking a bit further along the top until it dead ends.
 At the end of the summit, some brave little chipmunks will keep you company and try to steal your snacks.

-The final Angels Landing view gives you a 360 degree panorama of Zion Canyon, along with the tiny roads and shuttle buses below, and you can even look down at the gigantic peak you just climbed.
+The final view at Angels Landing gives you a 360 degree panorama of Zion canyon, along with the tiny roads and shuttle buses below, and you can even look down at the gigantic peak you just climbed.

 How Long Is Angels Landing Hike?